+Voters who are indefinitely confined, meaning they have a difficult time getting to the polls due to age, illness, infirmity, or disability, may request that a ballot be automatically sent to them for each election.
 Indefinitely confined voters do not need to provide a photo ID with their absentee ballot request.
 If you or someone you know are indefinitelyconfined you will make this designation in box 6 of the Application for Absentee Ballot (EL-121).
 More information on the exceptions to the photo ID law can be found at: http://bringit.wi.gov/are-there-exceptions-new-law

 Regular Wisconsin voters may also request that a ballot be sent to them by sending an e-mail or fax to their municipal clerk.
 Registered voters may also use www.myvote.wi.gov to request their absentee ballot by clicking “Vote Absentee.”
-This request must be made no later than 5 p.m. on the Thursday before the election in order for an absentee ballot to be sent to you.
+This request must be made no later than 5:00 p.m. on the Thursday before the election in order for an absentee ballot to be SENT to you.
 If you have not previously provided a copy of photo ID, photo ID must accompany your application.
 More information about the photo ID requirement can be found at www.bringit.wi.gov.

 Your completed absentee ballot must be delivered no later than 8 p.m. on Election Day.
 The U.S. Postal Service recommends absentee ballots be mailed one week before Election Day to arrive in time.